TITLE 6 PRIMARY AND SECONDARY EDUCATION

 standard administration or with state-approved accommodations as determined by

-state-approved demonstration of competency options for graduation.
-The student shall earn at least the minimum number
+the department.
+The student shall earn at least the minimum number of credits

-of credits required by the district or charter school for graduation through
+required by the district or charter school for graduation through standard or

-standard or alternative courses that address the employability and career
+alternative courses that address the employability and career development

-development standards with benchmarks and performance standards, as determined
+standards with benchmarks and performance standards, as determined by the IEP

-include a minimum of four units of career development opportunities and
+minimum of four units of career development opportunities and learning

 work experience, community-based instruction, student service learning, job